Bernardo-MG/docs-maven-skin/README.md

 ### Issues Management

-Issues are managed at the GitHub [project issues tracker][issues], where any Github user may report bugs or ask for new features.
+Issues are managed at the GitHub [project issues tracker][issues], where any GitHub user may report bugs or ask for new features.

 ### Getting the Code